aigerimaigerim/Website-DailyScience/README.md

 - **Real-time Updates:** Stay up-to-date with the latest science news as it happens.
 - **Social Sharing:** Share your favorite science news with the world!
 Easily post articles on your social media channels directly from the Science News Hub.
 Spread the excitement and knowledge within your community.
 - **Social Media:** Connect with us on social media to stay updated on the latest news, features, and announcements:

+### 4. Contribution

+Interested in contributing to the DailyScience?
+Check out our [Contribution Guidelines](CONTRIBUTING.md) for information on how to get involved.
+We appreciate your interest in DailyScience and look forward to hearing from you!

+## License

+This project is licensed under the [MIT License](LICENSE).